Thesys-lab/parity-models/train/EXPERIMENTS.md

 # Training experiments
-We first describe how to run a simple training experiment and then provide details for peforming all training runs found in evaluation.
+We first describe how to run a simple training experiment and then provide details for performing all training runs found in evaluation.

 ## Setup
 We suggest using our provided [Dockerfile](./dockerfiles/ParityModelDockerfile),